 Odorous compounds containing carbon–carbon double bonds (C=C), such as terpenes and allylic sulphur compounds, generally react with hydroxyl radicals one to three orders of magnitude faster than saturated odorants.
 Compounds containing carbon–carbon triple bonds (C≡C) exhibit intermediate reactivity, whereas saturated compounds containing only single carbon–carbon bonds (C–C) are typically the most persistent toward •OH oxidation.
 One caveat: for odorants, functional groups often exert a stronger influence on •OH reactivity than the carbon bond type itself.
-For example, Dimethyl disulfide contains only C–C single bonds but reacts with •OH (~2.5 × 10⁻¹⁰ cm³ molecule⁻¹ s⁻¹) faster than many terpenes because of the highly reactive sulfursulphur atoms.
+For example, Dimethyl disulfide contains only C–C single bonds but reacts with •OH (~2.5 × 10⁻¹⁰ cm³ molecule⁻¹ s⁻¹) faster than many terpenes because of the highly reactive sulphur atoms.

 Typically, enantiomers and diastereoisomers are not recognized identically by human receptors and can lead to different odour types (or even a diastereomer can be odourless compared to another).
 Winska et al. (2014) gave examples of the configuration of the double bond of the isomers (E) and (Z) that usually have very different sensory profiles.
 Generally, it is considered that (Z)-isomers present a more pleasant smell and seem more “natural” than (E).
 Arrangement of the ring substituents is also a way to obtain different stereoisomers, and when multiple chirality centers are present in a molecule, each diastereoisomer can lead to various smell.
 Koppenhoefer et al. (1994) reported the different smell due to chirality for isomers like limonene (R-limonene is fresh, pleasant, orange-like and S-limonene is faint mint note, turpentine note) or for diastereoisomers of whiskey lactone (3R,4S isomer presents strong coconut note, reminiscent of celery; 3S,4R isomer presents piquant celery note, faint coconut note, green walnut note; 3R,4R isomer presents sweet woody, bright fresh coconut note and 3S,4S isomer presents faint coconut note, faint musty, earthy, reminiscent of hay).
 An oxidation of limonene leads to the carvone, a compound that still conserves a chirality with the R-carvone isomer that has a sweet, minty smell of green mint leaves, while the S-carvone isomer has a spicy aroma with notes of rye, and gives caraway seeds their characteristic odour.
 This odour type difference is also completed by a different aroma threshold: 43 ppb for R-carvone and 600 ppb for S-carvone (Morcia et al., 2016).